 Alternatives to TMS often depend on the condition being treated.
 However, for severe treatment-resistant depression, providers may also recommend medication or electroconvulsive therapy (ECT), another alternative medical treatment that shows promising results.

-Who's a good candidate for TMS ?
+Who's a good candidate for this cost-effective therapy?

 What happens if you stop TMS early?